LOTaher/grog/README.md

 - Terminal user interface.
 - `grog update`: Updates a package.
 - Add flags to `grog clear` to clear specific packages.
+- Add flags to `grog uninstall` to uninstall packages within the cache, not just locally.
 - Creation and maintainence of a `package.json` in the working directory
 - Creation and maintainence of a `package-lock.json` in the project directory
-- `grog uninstall`: Uninstalls a package.